mj10021/g-wiz/README.md

 ## Quickstart Guide
-Clone the repository and run with cargo run <valid.gcode> in the repo directory.
+Clone this repository with `git clone https://github.com/mj10021/g-wiz/` and run with cargo run <valid.gcode> in the repo directory.

 To install cargo: https://www.rust-lang.org/tools/install